MamlukiSn/hackernews/README.md

 - `git clone https://github.com/MamlukiSn/hackernews.git`
 - `cd hackernews`
 - Run `composer install`
+- Ensure that the uploads directory is writable by the web.

 ## Endpoints
 Top 10 most occurring words in the titles of the last 25 stories http://localhost/hackernews/latest25.php